 |Katherine McPhie, Milan Narula||Code Open Sesame|

 |Varsha Sandadi, Lisa Tang||Cookie Lab: Science Behind Cooking|

 |Claire Josey, Toby Fan||Saving Seniors’ Stories|

 |Scott Wright, Thomas Chiaromonte, Mason Killion, AJ Marsh||Water Polo For All|

-These Dragon Fellows will go through two weekends of intense leadership training.
+These Dragon Fellows will go through three weekends of intense leadership training.
 They will also be paired up with mentors with experience in their project area.
 In the summer, our Dragon Fellows will launch and pursue their projects, supported by a grant of up to $5000.
 This grant will serve to cover expenses for the project, and potentially also provide a stipend for the summer.
-In September, at the end of the project, each Dragon Fellow will present his/her project to a panel of Board Members, mentors, and Judges.

 Applications Due Friday, Jan.
 12